Service updates in Leicester

-The secure public cycle parking service has now resumed.
+The secure public cycle parking service is currently open.
 There will be no public access to toilets and showers at this time.

 The parking will be free of charge until further notice.
 For further information on opening times go to our cycle parking page.

-All Shopmobility services in the city have closed.
+All Shopmobility services in the city are currently closed.

-Park & Ride services from Meynell's Gorse and Enderby are now running.
-The Birstall site which is being used as a coronavirus test centre, will remain closed for now.
+All three of our sites from Birstall, Meynell's Gorse and Enderby are running.
 To find out the latest information, please go to our Park & Ride webpage.

 Leisure and culture

-Our parks are currently all open, although Pets' Corner in Abbey Park and all city ball courts will remain closed until further notice.
+Our parks are currently all open, although Pets' Corner in Abbey Park and all city ball courts and tennis courts will remain closed until further notice.
 Public toilets are open at all park sites.
 All Leicester environmental volunteering sessions remain on hold due until further notice.

 Information and advice